-A room at the convention center will be designated for speakers to finalize and upload presentation slides and notes.
-Technicians will be available to assist in preparing materials and can answer questions regarding the operation of audio-visual equipment.
+The Speaker Ready Room is where speakers must finalize their presentation slides and notes.
+Technicians will be available to assist and can answer questions regarding the operation of audio-visual equipment.
 Read more about the Speaker Ready Room and requirements for oral sessions.

 ASHA thanks our sponsors.
 Sponsors are not responsible for the content of this conference nor does ASHA endorse their products or services.